sgeorge5/AAI-CPE-EE-551-Final-Project/README.md

 ### 3. Running the interactive notebook (main.ipynb)

 - Once you have successfully cloned this repository, navigate to the AAI-CPE-EE-551-FINAL-PROJECT -> main files -> main.ipynb
+- Before running the code install all the required libraries for this project by using this command in your terminal: pip install numpy pandas matplotlib pytest
 - In your preferred compiler, open the main.ipynb.
 - Select a Python Kernel if prompted (your installed python environment)
 - Run the cells in order (You can click "Run All" at the top of the notebook or run each cell individually by using the Run Cell button on each cell.)